The Hunt for Treasure will lead believers into a supernatural lifestyle of building Kingdom.

 In Acts 9:10-18 Jesus says to Ananias in verse 11 Go.
 And really it’s time Christians left the building and went into the world to be witnesses.

-If we consider Ananias, possibly an introverted intercessor, and during his prayer time Jesus turned up with the message Go.
+If we consider Ananias, possibly an introverted intercessor, and during his prayer time Yeshua turned up with the message Go.
 He also received further specific instructions (Acts 9:11).
 You might be tempted to think if the Lord showed up during your prayer time in such a way you would be out of the door and on your way filled with boldness and confidence to find your treasure.
 But not so.

 Notice Jesus does not respond to Ananias’ fear.
 It is often the things we fear the most that sit on the threshold of our destiny.
 Father God did not give us a Spirit of timidity or fear, but a Spirit of power, love and of self-discipline (2 Timothy 1:7).

 Now Ananias was afraid to go.
 There is only one way to break the fear and that is to Go which is Jesus’ instruction Acts 9:15-16.
 Jesus does not give in to Ananias’ hesitancy.
 He does not respond as many in church might today.
-Jesus does not say; Look I know your afraid and you lack confidence.
+Yeshua does not say; Look I know your afraid and you lack confidence.
 I’ll find someone else to go on the Treasure Hunt.
-No. Jesus simply tells him again Go and you could get the feeling it is a kind of Go that carries the connotation; Don’t make me have to say it again!
+No. Yeshua simply tells him again Go and you could get the feeling it is a kind of Go that carries the connotation; Don’t make me have to say it again!

 So Ananias went following the clues and found a man named Saul.
 Ananias was not the ultimate Treasure Hunter because he was gifted — but because he went — because he was willing to go.
 By going he broke his fear and entered into his destiny.